Welcome! I’m so pleased you’ve visited.

 - Played a major continuing role in three seasons of the TV series “The Campbells”

-- Enjoyed roles in Disney films starring Keanu Reeves and the late Art Carney
+- Enjoyed roles in Disney films starring Keanu Reeves and Art Carney

 - Was guest narrator of “Peter and the Wolf” with the Edmonton Symphony Orchestra